2022 Houston Gamblers season: Background and history

 As is the case with all eight teams competing in the league, the Houston Gamblers take their name and color scheme from a franchise of the same name that competed in the original USFL.
 The original Houston Gamblers, who competed in the USFL from 1984 to 1985, finished with a winning record in both of their seasons, and won one Western Conference championship.
 They were led by head coach Jack Pardee for the duration of their existence.

 The identical team names were the subject of a lawsuit brought to Fox by the owners of the original USFL, who claimed trademark infringement and false advertising on the part of the new league.

-Personnel

 Final roster

 The Gamblers, like all other teams, have a 38-man active roster with a 7-man practice squad.
 Their first picks in the 2022 USFL draft included quarterback Clayton Thorson (round 1, pick 5), defensive end Chris Odom (round 2, pick 12), and offensive tackle Ahmad Gooden.